tbartels/Contract/Contract.md

 shall be referenced and referred to when agreeing and defining the project’s scope.

+The work will generally fall under the category of web development, this could be, but need not be limited to: consultancy time, software development work, graphic design work, network operations, SEO optimization, UX development.

+The rate for all non-development work will be billed at 65 USD per hour.
+The rate for all development work will be billed at 110 USD per hour.

 ### Change in scope

 There are times when the scope of The Work may change.
 Ideally we will handle